noa-beyond/eopgp/README.md

 | **Reusable** | Modular, versioned products with transparent provenance. |

-## Hypothetical Use Scenario
+## Use Scenario

 ### Researcher Perspective
 A **climate researcher** defines a study area in Thessaly and selects a time range covering 2023–2025 through the web UI.
 The pipeline automatically:
-1. Searches and downloads Sentinel-1 and Sentinel-2 data.
+1. Searches and downloads Sentinel-2 data.
 2. Preprocesses and harmonizes them into Zarr and COG formats.
-3. Runs the **indices generation** and **change detection ML** processors.
+3. Runs the **change detection ML** processors.
 4. Publishes results in the **STAC catalog**, accessible via Jupyter notebooks.

-The researcher loads directly the zarr via S3 and visualizes NDVI change trends in **QGIS**, exports the results to a CSV and integrates them into a scientific publication.
+The researcher loads directly the zarr via S3 and visualizes change trends in **QGIS**, exports the results to a CSV and integrates them into a scientific publication.

-### 🛰️ Decision-Maker Perspective
+### Decision-Maker Perspective
 A **regional authority** uses the same platform for post-fire monitoring.
-Without technical expertise, the user selects an AOI and triggers a “change analysis” workflow.
+Without infrastructure technical expertise, the user selects an AOI and triggers a **change analysis** workflow.
-Within minutes, they receive:
+As a resulting outcome, they receive:
 - A **change timeline**, and
 - A **link to the STAC catalog** for downloading results.